 The Allrecipes Community is a big family—you’re trying, tasting, testing, and exchanging recipes and cooking tips—all so we can find the foods we love the best.

-To connect with the Allrecipes Community, hover over The Buzz menu at the top of any page.
-From there, you will be able to choose to view Member Blogs, the Recipe Buzz, cooks by geographic location, and more!
-You can also click on The Buzz, which will take you to the Allrecipes community homepage.
+To connect with the Allrecipes Community, click on The Buzz tab at the top of any page, which will take you to the Allrecipes community homepage.

 How does Allrecipes choose the ‘Buzzable Best’ recipes, cooks, photos, brands, buzz posts, and blogs, and how often do those sections update?

 All of the Buzzable Best sections update daily, based on activity within the most recent 48 hours.
 Here is how Allrecipes chooses each of our Buzzable best:

 - The highest rated recipe is chosen based on a combination of reviews and average star rating.